Honeysuckle Creek Campground

 After an incredibly long wait (of 42 years), the 2024 edition of Inward Bound marked Bruce’s return to top position of the sport it founded, ending Burton and Garran’s very impressive six-year winning streak.

 You can relive all of the action on Inward Bound Live!
+Or by going over the course maps here.

 All the photos taken by Rowan Davie, Benjamin Van Der Neit, Linus Wang, and other on-course volunteers/photographers.
 You can view all the photos from the event here.